 As independent organizations from the mid-1930s to the mid-1990s, Blue Cross of Western Pennsylvania and Pennsylvania Blue Shield introduced several innovations, including a children's health insurance program that became the model for the national CHIP program and a dedicated program for seniors that predated Medicare, which helped to ensure access to health care services for the widest possible cross section of the community.

-Blue Cross Blue Shield of Delaware, founded in Wilmington, Delaware in 1935, signed an affiliation agreement with our company in 2010, and the affiliation was approved in late 2011.
+Blue Cross Blue Shield of Delaware signed an affiliation agreement with Highmark in 2010.
+In late 2011, the agreement was approved and Blue Cross Blue Shield of Delaware joined Highmark.
 To reflect its relationship with Highmark, Blue Cross Blue Shield of Delaware became Highmark Blue Cross Blue Shield Delaware (Highmark Delaware) in 2012.

 We continue to lead the way in innovative products, programs and services for our members, providers and the industry.